mickem/nscp-docs/reference/windows/CheckSystem.rst

     | -------------------- -------------------------------------------------------------------------------
     | %(command_line)      Command line of process (not always available)
     | %(creation)          Creation time
+    | %(error)             Any error messages associated with fetching info
     | %(exe)               The name of the executable
     | %(filename)          Name of process (with path)
     | %(gdi_handles)       Number of handles